Chattanooga Choo Choo (film): Plot

 The Chattanooga Choo Choo Railroad has been the entire life of its current owner Alonzo Dillard (Parley Baer), who is celebrating his 75th birthday with his daughter Estelle (Bridget Hanley), his granddaughter Jennie Waters (Melissa Sue Anderson), Jennie's fiancé Paul Cartwright (Christopher McDonald), and much of the staff of the Chattanooga Choo Choo Railroad including chief porter Woodrow (Davis Roberts).
 Protagonist Bert Waters (George Kennedy), Estelle's husband and Jennie's father, is late because he's spending time with his "girlfriend" Maggie Jones (Barbara Eden), whom he plans to marry after divorcing Estelle.

-Once Bert does arrive, Alonzo refuses to talk to him, having no patience for lateness.
+Once Bert does arrive, Alonzo refuses to talk to him, having no patience for tardiness.
 Bert is, however, able to introduce Jennie to Mason Foresight (James Horan), Duke of Chalfont; and give Jennie pictures that show Paul asleep next to two attractive twins.
 Jennie vows not to speak to Paul ever again to Estelle's chagrin and Bert's joy.

 Alonzo dies shortly afterward and is buried in a Boxcar.
-By the time his will and testament are read, Jennie has become engaged the Duke.
+By the time his will and testament are read, Jennie has become engaged to the Duke.
 The will leaves $100,000 and a full pension for Woodrow; $5,000,000 for Jennie; and his property and company to Estelle.

 For Bert, the will sets the condition that he must prove he can be on time by restoring and conducting the Historic Chattanooga Choo Choo locomotive (Sierra Railway 28) and full consist (two heavy 1900s compartment, one diner, and one club Pullman cars) from Pennsylvania Station in New York, to Chattanooga Station, adhering to its historic time table.
 He must arrive in exactly 24 hours to secure the $1,000,000 Alonzo has left him.

 On his way to tell Maggie, he runs into a biker gang who make fun of his love for lavender.
 He has his body guard, Hashimoto (Professor Tanaka), destroy their Harley-Davidson chopper.

 Bert turns the ride into a boisterous publicity stunt for his new football team, coached by Newt Newton (Joe Namath), which Bert has founded and risked all his capital in, under the assumption he can secure the winning bid for the city's future football stadium over Sam Cartwright (Clu Gulager), Paul's father.
 The spectacle will end with a grand wedding for Jennie and the Duke at the Railway Museum.